Cossack raids: Tatar raids

-In early 16th century, Russian state reinforced Oka and Ugra rivers with fortifications and troops, but these were the only defensive measures at the time.
+In the early 16th century, the Russian state reinforced the Oka and Ugra rivers with fortifications and troops.
+Still, these were the only defensive measures in place at the time.
 The first Crimean raid on Russia took place in 1500–1503.
-In 1503, Tatars raided Chernigov, which Russian envoys complained about to the Khan.
+In 1503, Tatars raided Chernihiv, which Russian envoys complained about to the Khan.
 In 1527, Tatars reached as far as Oka and plundered Ryazan.
-During 1580–1590, Russian state built defensive fortresses along the southern line of Belgorod, Voronezh, Lebedyan and other cities.
+During 1580–1590, the Russian state built defensive fortresses along the southern line of Belgorod, Voronezh, Lebedyan, and other cities.
 However, during 1607–1618, Russia was weakened by turmoil.
 Tatars took the opportunity to plunder Bolkhov, Dankov, Lebedyan, etc. Nearly all of these affected cities were covered by the "defensive line", but this didn't prevent Tatars from raiding them.

-In 1632, 20,000 Tatars devastated Yelets, Karachyev, Livny, along with other settlements.
+In 1632, 20,000 Tatars devastated Yelets, Karachev, Livny, along with other settlements.
 In 1633, another 20,000-strong Tatar army devastated Aleksin, Kaluga, Kashira, and other towns along the Oka.
-Even Moscow, which was on another side of the Oka, was affected.
-In 1635, the Russian state responded with construction of the "Belgorod defense line", which was 800 km from the Vorskla tributary of the Dnieper to the Chelnova River.
-The construction only began in 1646, taking over 10 years to complete.
+Even Moscow, which was on the other side of the Oka, was affected.
+In 1635, the Russian state responded by ordering the construction of the "Belgorod defense line", which stretched 800 km from the Vorskla tributary of the Dnieper to the Chelnova River.
+Construction began in 1646 and took over 10 years to complete.
 Tsar Alexis expanded the defensive line to the Crimean border of Russia.
-Despite these measures, Tatar raiders were hardly deterred, abducting 150,000–200,000 people out of Russia in the first half of the 17th century.
+Despite these measures, Tatar raiders were hardly deterred, abducting 150,000–200,000 people from Russia in the first half of the 17th century.
 In addition, the Russian state was forced to pay tribute to the Crimean Khanate every year, averaging 26,000 rubles annually.
 Russia paid 1 million rubles in the first half of the 17th century, which by modern calculations, could have been used to build four new cities.